 Love clothes shopping?
 But fear you spend too much?
 Wouldn’t it be nice if there was a way to spend less on fashion but get more.
 Well, welcome to part 3 on the series of how to enhance your wardrobe on a budget.
 If you haven’t read the guide on saving online or the one on saving money on fashion in store, go check them out.

 In this post, we’re focussing on how to enhance your wardrobe by refreshing what you already have or creating new items.
 New clothes without having to shop!

-If you’re like me and you love a bargain, then you’ve experienced one or two clothes fails when you’ve wanted them least.
+If you’re like me and you love a bargain, then I’m willing to bet you’ve experienced one or two shopping fails.
 By that I mean, hems coming down on skirts or buttons coming off when you really could do with looking SHARP.

 Why does this happen?
 Well 50% of the time it’s down to the fact that you’ve worn that precious piece of clothing to death and the other half of the time it’s probably because it was cheaply made.
 Yup.
 That’s the problem with buying clothes at primani….they won’t last.
 Anyway, it’s a good job you’ve found this guide on how to make your clothes last longer!
 So let’s begin.